-Don’t worry, it’s not as much pressure as it might sound like.
-All it takes is honing your powers of observation and intuition, while capitalizing on the skills you already have.
+Fret not, it’s not as much pressure as it might sound like at first.
+All it takes is honing your powers of observation and intuition while capitalizing on the skills you already have.
 While you’re supporting your pregnant wife, you might also want to prepare yourself for fatherhood if you’re new to parenting.

 Let’s start with the aspect of support that gets the most press: emotional support.
 Those things you’ve heard about pregnant women’s mercurial mood swings?
 They’re 100% true.
 And guess what?
 As hard as those moods are for you to deal with, they’re just as hard for her.
 Don’t be a wimp in the face of raging hormones.
 If she needs to cry, give her a shoulder.
 If she watches a sad commercial and wants to talk about it how it made her feel, have a seat and take her hand.
-If she wants to be alone a lot, check in frequently — behind that closed door, she might be spiraling into hormone-fueled despair.
+If she wants to be alone a lot, check on her in a subtle manner — behind that closed door, she might be spiraling into hormone-fueled despair.
 But just a smile and a few words from you can turn it all around.